c3bottles/c3bottles/INSTALL.md

     $ gdal_translate -of vrt map_sq.png map_sq.vrt
     $ gdal2tiles.py -w none -p raster map_sq.vrt tiles

+`convert` may fail with newer ImageMagick versions on Debian due to memory limits in ImageMagick.
+The issue can be solved by increasing the limits in `/etc/ImageMagick-6/policy.xml`.

 ## OpenStreetMap

 OpenStreetMap works out of the box once the USE\_OSM\_MAP configuration